aslinedvinsson/FoolProoFlavors-recipe-blog/README.md

 ## Acknowledgments

 I would like to express my sincere appreciation to Jad Mokdad for his  guidance and support throughout the development of this coding project.
 His expertise and mentorship have been instrumental in helping me overcome challenges and enhance my coding skills.

+I would also like to extend my gratitude to Rebecca and Joanne, tutors at Code Institute, for their assistance and patience throughout my learning journey.

 README inspired by Pedro Cristo https://github.com/PedroCristo/portfolio_project_4/ and Alison O'Keeffe https://github.com/AliOKeeffe/PP4_My_Meal_Planner